 3. WHY SHOULDN’T I WAIT?

-- National certification unifies us making us all “Greater as ” Currently at 35 states and growing.
+- National certification unifies us making us all “Greater as One”.
+Currently at 36 states and growing.

-- Several states are already working on legislation to make this mandatory in their
+- Several states are already working on legislation to make this mandatory.

 - All 50 states recognize IADLEST National Certification training, regardless of their participating status.